 On February 11, 2006, Elder Keith Goodman, Sr., became our senior pastor.
 Interestingly enough, Pastor Goodman was one of four associate pastors who interned at North under Pastor Hall.
 Pastor Goodman had a passion for social justice and under his leadership, the church participated in several outreach ministries including a mentoring program for for children of incarcerated parents.
 Pastor Goodman is an accomplished musician, and the church enjoyed his insightful sermons.

-We joyfully welcomed Pastor Marquis D. Johns as the lead pastor at North on March 5, 2016.
+We invite you to celebrate with us as Pastor Jamond Jimmerson is officially installed as Pastor of the North Philadelphia Seventh Day Adventist Church.
+Pastor Jimmerson will be becoming a member of our church family on February 8th 2020.
 You can read more about him and his ministry in his bio.
 We are looking forward to a long and fruitful ministry with him, as we make North Philadelphia a place for those giving Jesus a chance and a last chance.